Facts About Fertility Assessments For The LGBTQ+ Community - And Why They Matter

-Anyone – gay, lesbian, bisexual, trans and gender non-conforming, queer, or straight, can experience infertility.
+Anyone can experience infertility.
 Therefore, all individuals interested in fertility complete a fertility assessment.
 Undergoing basic diagnostic testing (a reproductive checkup) is one way RMA of New York can offer you the best chance of success in starting a family.

 What to Expect During a Fertility Assessment?